-High quality classroom practices are important components of early learning and school-age programs.
-High-quality programs can give children a strong start and help prepare them for school and life.
-At higher levels of quality, early learning and school-age programs receive observation feedback that highlights practices strengths and areas for potential growth from a trained and reliable Program Quality Assessor.
-Program Quality Assessors use approved program observation instruments to examine a range of practices including child-teacher interactions, classroom environments, and business practices.
-They provide professional development to support early childhood and school-age professionals in their understanding of best practices and program observation instrument implementation.
+The feedback may be gathered through internal assessment of practices and external assessment conducted by a trained and reliable Program Quality Assessor.
+Program Quality Assessors use approved program observation instruments (POI) to examine a range of practices including but not limited to teacher-child interactions, classroom environments, and business practices.
+They provide professional development for early learning and school-age program staff to support their understanding of best practices and program observation instrument implementation.